Best Online Education Programs in Illinois (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online education degree in Illinois offers a flexible path to a high-demand career.
-Illinois salaries are approximately 0.7% higher than the national average for education roles.
+Illinois offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Illinois students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online education programs and are ranked based on affordability, graduation rates, and student outcomes in Illinois.